grayoj/geraldmokereke.xyz/content/posts/my-development-setup.md

 Reflecting on that and where I am today really makes me laugh.
 It was truly a fun ride.
 That was early in the 2009s and 2010s.
-There was no "cool" [LSPs (Language Server Protocol)](https://en.wikipedia.org/wiki/Language_Server_Protocol) to do some autocomplete, no treesitter or any of the available cool integrations today.
+There was no "cool" [LSPs (Language Server Protocol)](https://en.wikipedia.org/wiki/Language_Server_Protocol) to do some autocomplete, there was no treesitter or any of the available cool integrations today.

 The advantages of Vim which I realised on the early onset were:

 - **Extremely light and portable**: Vim was well suited to computers running on low memory or CPU.
-This was what made it gold to me.
+This was what made it perfect for me.
 At that time, I was running netbeans on my system and it was causing a major lag.
 - **Felt like a game**: Being a kid, I really enjoyed the odd keybindings it took to execute certain commands on my Vim.
 It gave me this game feeling and I